Changing Dashboard Cluster Lights

 The plugs with locks on the rear of the speedometer

-Then pull out the speedometer and place it on the table.
-You will find it easier if you first remove the thread the upper edge of the speedometer over the steering wheel.
-This makes it much easier for you to pull out the entire speedometer unit.
+Next, pull the speedometer out and place it on the table.
+It will be easier if you first slide the top edge of the speedometer over the steering wheel.
+This will make it much easier to pull the entire dashboard cluster out.

-In this step, changing the BMW speedometer illumination requires the Dismantling the speedometer and the Identification of the SMD LEDs to be replaced.
+Changing the BMW dashboard cluster lights in this step requires disassembling the speedometer and identifying the SMD LEDs that need to be replaced.

 Remove the cover:

 You can now carefully remove the outer cover of the speedometer.
-Hold the cover as a whole 6 easily "clippable" brackets all around the speedometer and 4 small Torx screws.
-A narrow plastic spatula and a thin Torx screwdriver will help you to gently loosen the cover.
+The cover is held in place by a total of 6 easily "snap-off" clips around the speedometer and 4 small Torx screws.
+A narrow plastic spatula and a thin Torx screwdriver will help you gently release the cover.

 Loosen the plastic housing